 The world's most popular method of birth control turned 60 this week.
-Time to take a closer at the current trend against hormonal contraception.
+It is common to hear women satin that they are experiencing their cycles again, feeling themselves and embracing their cycles.
+It is time to take a closer at the current trend against hormonal contraception.

 The current trend against hormonal birth control

 Different reports from different countries around the globe actually also all point to this development.
 For example: according to a survey, more than half of sexually active American women currently use no birth control method, and of the ones who do, 36 percent say they would prefer a non-hormonal method.

 If you yourself have been taking the pill for many years, stories like this will naturally make you think.
 Should you perhaps rethink your daily use of medication even though you feel fine with it?

 The argument that often follows this question is: But how do you actually really know that you are well?
 Isn't it possible that you have simply got so used to the pill and its effects that you no longer notice its negative sides?
 The answer is: It is!

 Many describe being on the pill feels like there are neither highs nor lows.
 And even though the drug was celebrated in the 1960s as a liberation and sexual revolution, associating the pill with self-determination could be seen as rather questionable.
 After all, most women know far too little about the proven side effects apart from thromboses or the loss of libido, listlessness or depression- to name only a few.